note/crud-template/README.md

 cd presentation && npm install && node plugin/notes-server
 ```

-Then follow navigate to returned URL to view the presentation.
+Then navigate to returned URL to view the presentation.

 ## How to run the code

 ### Running application

+Start dockerized sbt with:

 ```
 ./dockerized_sbt.sh